Can You Terminate Parental Rights in Oregon?

 Adoption as an Alternative

-In one situation, it is possible to willingly sign away parental rights.
-If you and your spouse divorce, and she marries someone else, her new spouse can legally adopt your child.
+As we mentioned, there is one situation where it’s possible to willingly sign away parental rights.
+If you and your spouse divorce, and they marry someone else, the new spouse can legally adopt your child.

 In Oregon, this is the only circumstance where a parent can sign away parental rights voluntarily.